Widen/tap-rest-api-msdk/README.md

 counterparts except where noted in the stream-level params.
 Otherwise, the values provided at the top-level will be the default values for each stream.:
 - `api_url`: required: the base url/endpoint for the desired api.
-- `pagination_request_style`: optional: style for requesting pagination, defaults to `default`, see Pagination below.
+- `pagination_request_style`: optional: style for requesting pagination, defaults to `default` which is the `jsonpath_paginator`, see Pagination below.
-- `pagination_response_style`: optional: style of pagination results, defaults to `default`, see Pagination below.
+- `pagination_response_style`: optional: style of pagination results, defaults to `default` which is the `page` style response, see Pagination below.
 - `pagination_page_size`: optional: limit for size of page, defaults to None.
 - `pagination_results_limit`: optional: limits the max number of records.
 Note: Will cause an exception if the limit is hit (except for the `restapi_header_link_paginator`).
 This should be used for development purposes to restrict the total number of records returned by the API.
 Defaults to None.
 - `pagination_next_page_param`: optional: The name of the param that indicates the page/offset.
 Defaults to None.
 - `pagination_limit_per_page_param`: optional: The name of the param that indicates the limit/per_page.
 Defaults to None.
 - `next_page_token_path`: optional: a jsonpath string representing the path to the "next page" token.
-Defaults to `$.next_page`.
+Defaults to `'$.next_page'` for the `jsonpath_paginator` paginator only otherwise None.
 - `streams`: required: a list of objects that contain the configuration of each stream.
 See stream-level params below.
 - `path`: optional: see stream-level params below.
 - `params`: optional: see stream-level params below.